DashcleverSystems/dashclever/Readme.md

 ### Open API

 You can generate Open API specification with `./gradlew generateOpenApiDocs`.
-Keep in mind that this will spin up the whole application for one second so you need to have dev env set up.
+Keep in mind that this will spin up the whole application for a moment so you need to have dev env set up.
 ### Reference Documentation

 For further reference, please consider the following sections: